datajoint/sci-viz/README.md

 - Page names under pages must have a unique name without spaces
 - Page routes must be unique
 - Grid names under grids must be unique without spaces
-- Component names under components must be unique without spaces
+- Component names under components must be unique **but can have spaces**
 - The routes of individual components must be unique
 - Routes must start with a `/`
 - Every query needs a restriction, below is the default one.